-Glass and pool fencing are designed to optimize outdoor space with a modern touch.
-Adding glass and pool fencing can not only enhance the appearance of your outdoor space, but can bring in equal parts protection as it can sunlight.
-Glass is often cut from large, thick pieces and placed around the outdoor space to create an open-air feel that still provides a barrier when needed.
+Privacy and pool fencing are designed to optimize outdoor space with a modern touch.
+Adding privacy and pool fencing can not only enhance the appearance of your outdoor space, but can bring in equal parts protection as it can seclusion.
+Privacy fencing comes in various styles and types and is placed around the outdoor space to create an open-air feel that still provides a barrier when needed.

 Framed Glass Fencing

 Framed glass fencing consists of glass that is cut and shaped into fencing frames around the property.
 Like a mirror or picture frame, this glass is transparent through both sides and is secured into a frame that holds it into place and provides greater stability.
 Framed glass is often preferred for pool settings in order to demark the location of a pool and provide sunlight and clarity through the fence itself.
 Even if framed glass isn’t being used for a high-scale fence, it can still be used for railings along pathways or outdoor walkways.